 - 1. The Sport Club member must participate on a team that is competing in the most competitive division for that particular sport.
-(Competitive or Competitive A). - a.
-For individual sports such as tennis and racquetball sport club members will be permitted to play in the division designated for sport club members. - 2.
-Teams are only permitted to have one Sport Club member on their roster.
-You cannot remove or replace a player once they are on the active roster. - 3.
+(Competitive or Competitive A). - 1.1.
+For individual sports such as tennis sport club members will be permitted to play in the division designated for sport club members. - 2.
+Teams are only permitted to have a maximum of two (2) Sport Club members on their roster related to that specific Intramural Sport offering.
+You cannot remove or replace a player once they are on the active IM League Intramural Sports roster. - 3.
 If the member of the Sport Club has any conduct or sportsmanship issues, they will be subject to possible intramural sports and sport club disciplinary actions.